 A component for deflecting forces in an apparatus should have the highest possible stiffness to keep the joint free from interference.
 At the same time, the bearings should be as smooth-running as possible, and should be durable and wear-resistant.

--> A good combination here is a structural material reinforced with glass or carbon fibres such as igumid P150 and a tribologically optimised material such as the igus® iglidur® tribo-filaments.
+-> A good combination here is a structural material reinforced with glass or carbon fibers such as igumid P150 and a tribologically optimized material such as iglide® tribo-filaments from igus®.

 The dynamic requirements dictate that a gripper element be as light as possible, but with great flexural strength, and grip securely but gently.

--> While the gripper’s body is manufactured with a fibre-reinforced filament, a flexible filament can be used for the gripping surfaces, which provides a secure grip through a high coefficient of friction.
+-> While the gripper’s body is manufactured with a fiber-reinforced filament, a flexible filament can be used for the gripping surfaces, which provides a secure grip through a high coefficient of friction.

 A shaft’s bearings should compensate for any angle errors and dampen shocks.

 -> The plain bearing element consisting of tribo-filaments can be encased with a flexible filament such as TPU with a Shore hardness of 95 A.